 - M&E Functions: This section covers monitoring, evaluation, reviews, impact assessments and research, and explains how these interrelate; the evaluation section contains sub-sections on the different kinds of evaluations commonly in use.

-- M&E systems (available September 2019) – Advice and information on designing and developing M&E systems, including the practicalities of basic M&E systems as well as developing M&E systems for more complex situations.
+- M&E systems: Advice and information on designing and developing M&E systems, including the practicalities of basic M&E systems as well as developing M&E systems for more complex situations.

-- M&E debates (available January 2020) – Brief introductions to some of the main debates surrounding M&E – both past and present.
+- M&E debates: Brief introductions to some of the main debates surrounding M&E – both past and present.

-- M&E of approaches (available September 2020) – Advice on planning, monitoring and evaluating different programming approaches such as advocacy, capacity building and mobilisation.
+- M&E of development approaches – Advice on planning, monitoring and evaluating different programming approaches such as advocacy, capacity building and mobilisation.

 How do you navigate the Universe?